COMADRES: Comadres background

-“Comite de Madres y Familiares de Presos, Desaparecidos y Asesinados Politicos de El Salvador” was known as 'CoMadres'.
+"Comite de Madres y Familiares de Presos, Desaparecidos y Asesinados Politicos de El Salvador" was known as 'CoMadres'.
 This organization was founded in 1977 and consisted of approximately nine members.
 This organization played an important role during the civil war.
 The committee was made up of mothers and family members of people who were imprisoned, disappeared, or killed for political reasons.
 The goal was to advocate for the rights and social justice of their loved ones while at the same time raising awareness about the human rights violations committed by both sides.
 The committee consisted of students, teachers, workers, peasants, housewives and small shopkeepers.
-The mothers would dress in black clothing which represented their condolences and white headscarfs which represented peace with justice.
-In the first two years, COMADRES had no formal office and it wasn't until 1979 that they found a definite location.
+In the first two years, COMADRES had no formal office and it wasn't until 1979 that they found a definite location where they established a governance structure to maintain and organize themselves.
+Their organizational structure was built off of 5 different committees: Publicity, Finances, Organizing, Exterior Political relations and a director with 5 representatives that work on daily planning.
+Their office holds assemblies throughout the week to determine policy decisions and create campaigns for international solidarity and transnational activism.
 Another accomplishment in 1979 for COMADRES was their first trip abroad to Costa Rica.

-Within the Latinnews Archive, two representatives of Comadres mentioned “indiscriminate military bombing campaigns of civilian targets causing an unknown number of deaths”."Debemos tomar una posición.
+Within the Latinnews Archive, two representatives of Comadres mentioned "indiscriminate military bombing campaigns of civilian targets causing an unknown number of deaths"."Debemos tomar una posición.

 Nadie m ́as lo va a hacer.